Payment for ecosystem services: Mexico

 The Scolel Té program in Chiapas, Mexico, aims to create a market for positive externalities of shade-grown coffee plantations.
 Designed by the University of Edinburgh's Institute of Ecology and Resource Management along with the Edinburgh Centre for Carbon Management, using the Plan Vivo System, Scolel Té is a PES program under which farmers agree to responsible farming and reforestation practices in exchange for payment for carbon offsets.
 The NGO Ambio manages Scolel Té.
 Farmers submit their reforestation plans to Ambio, which judges their financial benefits and the amount of carbon sequestration associated with each plan.
 The farmers then receive payments from the Fondo BioClimatico, managed by Ambio.
 Funding for the Fondo BioClimatico comes from the sale of Voluntary Emissions Reduction (VERs) to private groups at a price of $13 per ton of carbon sequestered.
 Another citizen science project has monitored rainfall data that is linked to a hydrologic payment for ecosystem services project.

+Movimiento El Campo no Aguanta Más!
+(MECNAM) is a rural Mexican organization that works for the campo and its representation.
+The organization was active in the early 2000s and contested many of the neoliberal policies taking hold in Mexico, including the implementation of the North America Free Trade Agreement (NAFTA).
+They also advocated for and won the expansion of national PES programs in Mexico as they believed it was an excellent way of engaging with and forming relationships within the state.
+It also allowed them to garner recognition of the rural areas and emphasized the value of rural economic stewardship and protection of the environment.
+MECNAM members were involved with the creation and design of PES programs which allowed them to add provisions for rural communities.
+This also permitted the discourse of the rights of nature and the implementation of indigenous sociocultural concepts of human-nature configurations.
+The addition of community input and agency as the result of local actors and activists works to commodify the environment in a bottom-up approach.
+While the environment becomes commodified, other aspects are also at play.
+The PES system works not only to monetize natural resources, but gives locals a platform to consider social and community concerns.
+The increased agency of locals who rely on the forests for survival and livelihood allows for compromise and negotiation between the needs of the community and the environmental concerns.
+The involvement of regional actors allows for them to tailor policies to their needs in order to best suit both the community and conservation efforts.